coderefinery/modular-type-along/README.rst

 Learning topics
 ---------------

--  Know about pure functions (functions without side effects).
+-  Know about pure functions (functions without side effects, functions which given same input always return same output).
 -  Learn why and how to limit side effects of functions.
 -  Discuss why and how to limit side effects of data.
 Also discuss when mutable data may be preferable.